 For this reason, our policies, particularly those which directly affect the pupils - Behaviour, Bullying, Child Protection - are written as accessible codes of conduct or as procedures to be followed in certain circumstances.
 The school believes that only when specific examples of bad behaviour occur should there be an automatic punishment.
 These specific misbehaviours include physical violence, smoking, involvement with drugs or alcohol, and misbehaviour on school trips.
 The automatic sanction will usually be a fixed term exclusion from school (or being barred from participation in school trips for a given period).

 The School Code, was developed through collaboration of pupils and staff to reflect the values of our school, and acts as the basis of our Behaviour Policy.
 It specifies the expectations the school holds for the conduct of pupils and staff.
-It remains applicable.
+The school also has a clear set of rules, based on the School Code, which give clarity for students about how they should behave.

 The school's values include inculcating an understanding in the pupils of appropriate behaviour in any situation, whatever the degree of formality.